andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

 When you’re finished with this course, you will have the skills and knowledge you need to make an informed decision about putting a reliable data storage plan for your iOS app into action.

-## 1 &#8211; Establishing the Data Persistence Landscape
+## 1 – Establishing the Data Persistence Landscape

 During the course, you will have the opportunity to experience a variety of data persistence scenarios and technologies.

 You’ll get general feel for setup requirements and a taste of what it’s like to work with each solution in code.

-  * To start you off on the right footing, this module will establish the data persistence possibilities and focus in on the _reasons_ for saving data so that you&#8217;re persisting with a purpose.
+  * To start you off on the right footing, this module will establish the data persistence possibilities and focus in on the _reasons_ for saving data so that you're persisting with a purpose.
   * You will be introduced to a player profile matrix to help you analyze your data persistence options from a number of angles.
   * Finally, you will get the feel for working with the Swift `Encodable` and `Decodable` protocols.

-## 2 &#8211; Saving Settings and Configuration
+## 2 – Saving Settings and Configuration

 Users are picky, aren’t they?
 Everybody has preferences though, so it’s no wonder that you as a developer are often tasked with letting your users to customize their experience within your app.

-  * You will learn how to manage user preferences with the `UserDefaults` system that&#8217;s built in to iOS
+  * You will learn how to manage user preferences with the `UserDefaults` system that's built in to iOS
   * Next, you will explore synchronizing settings with iCloud Key-Value Store
   * Finally, you will understand how to ship configuration for your app with Property Lists that are included in your application bundle

-## 4 &#8211; Saving Objects and Object Graphs
+## 4 – Saving Objects and Object Graphs

 What if you only wanted to load a subset of the data into memory instead of being locked in to an all-or-nothing situation with `UserDefaults` or Property Lists?